From Leonard Cohen to Bob Dylan: Nick Cave names his favourite songs of all-time

 “The boy will grow older, and over time there will be other songs – not many – ten or maybe twenty in a lifespan, that stand apart from the rest of the music he will discover.
 He will realise that not only are these songs sacred, they are ‘hiding songs’ that deal exclusively in darkness, obfuscation, concealment and secrecy.
 He will realise that for him the purpose of these songs was to shut off the sun, to draw a long shadow down and protect him from the corrosive glare of the world.”

-“Occasionally people have asked me what those ‘hiding songs’ were.
-I have never revealed them in their entirety,” Cave continued.
+Cave continued: “Occasionally people have asked me what those ‘hiding songs’ were.
+I have never revealed them in their entirety,” admitted the singer.
 “Perhaps, I felt a strange ownership over them and that to release them to the world may constitute a form of betrayal,” he added.

 “My ‘hiding songs’ serve as a form of refuge for me and have done so for years.
 They are songs that I can pull over myself, like a child might pull the bed covers over their head, when the blaze of the world becomes too intense.
 I can literally hide inside them.
 They are the essential pillars that hold up the structure of my artistic world.
 There are hundreds of other favourite songs, of course, and one day maybe I can do a list of some of those, but not today.
 Today, I give you the ‘hiding songs’.”

-The tracks Cave picks are the perfect representation of a mercurial frontman who has gone on to become a legend in his own right.
-Cave has done so by being a eloquent and forthright storyteller.
-Never shying away from difficult subjects, in fact jumping into most of them head first, Cave has always championed brutal honesty delivered in the most poetic ways.
+The tracks Cave picks are the perfect representation of a mercurial frontman who has gone on to become a legend in his own right across decades of incredible songs and devoted work.
+Cave has asserted his spot as a legend by being an eloquent and forthright storyteller.
+Never shying away from difficult subjects, in fact jumping into most of them headfirst and without reproach.
+Cave has always championed brutal honesty delivered in the most poetic ways.

-With songs from the aforementioned Cohen as well as Van Morrison, Neil Young and Bob Dylan, Cave has selected some of the music world’s foremost songwriters, a doff of the cap to his predecessors and inspirations.
+With songs from the aforementioned Cohen as well as Van Morrison, Neil Young and Bob Dylan, Cave has selected some of the music world’s foremost songwriters, a doff of the cap to his predecessors and the inspirations which helped him gain his own spot in the pantheon of rock.
 There are also nods of appreciation to the innovators in music like John Lee Hooker with his brilliant ‘Tupelo’ or Brian Eno’s ‘Becalmed’.